victorchall/vlm-caption/README.md

 A common use case would be to automate captioning large numbers of images for later text-to-image diffusion model training or classification tasks.

+Video app overview with install: [VLM Caption, multi-turn, data-driven image captioning](https://www.youtube.com/watch?v=WZ6zK7Tc0zs)

+## Install

+- See [API Service Setup](#API_Service_Setup) to install a VLM/LLM server of your choice.
+LM Studio is extremely easy to install and use to manage models.

+- Visit https://github.com/victorchall/vlm-caption/actions, click on the most recent (top) workflow run, then under `Artifacts` click on `vlm-caption` to download the latest build.
+Unzip it somewhere on your computer.

+- Edit the `caption.yaml` then run the `caption_openai.exe`.
+    - If you prefer, you can clone the repo, setup a venv or conda env, install requirements, then run with python.
+This is for users with some level of python/git experience only.

 ## Features

 - **Multi-turn Conversations**: Configure a series of prompts to guide the VLM through detailed image analysis